outlawCoder223/blog_posts/02_linked_lists.md

 const toys = ['Woody', 'Buzz Lightyear', 'Mr. Potato Head', 'Jesse'];
 ```

 If we have an array like the example above and needed to grab Buzz Lightyear, how could we do it?
-Well if we know what the index that Buzz Lightyear was stored we could use `toys[1]`.
+If we know what index that Buzz Lightyear is stored at, we could use `toys[1]`.
 This type of lookup is **fast**.
 What other method could we use to find Buzz?
 Well if we weren't sure where he was being stored we might have to implement something like this:

 ```js
 const findToy = (toys, toyName) => {